Ancient Greek Coin 18k Gold Silver Spinning Magnetic Flexible Ring - Genuine Ancient Roman Coin Bespoke Jewelry

 Product Description

-📍 Please message us for product details before purchasing for a special surprise! 😉😘 The key design of this piece is that the central coin can spin, symbolizing "spinning money" which means "making money." 🌟 The symbolism of this ancient coin: Obverse: Hercules (Demigod Hero): Heracles (Ancient Greek: Ἡρακλῆς, Hēraklēs, derived from Hēra "Hera" and kleos "glory," meaning Heracles is called Hera's glory, transliterated as Heracles, also known as Hercules, Herakles, or Heracles), is a demigod hero in Greek mythology and an ancestor of the Heracleidae.
-Heracles is equivalent to Hercules in Roman mythology.
-Later Roman emperors, such as Commodus and Maximian, often identified themselves with him.
-The Romans largely adopted the Greek depiction of Heracles' life and deeds, occasionally adding Roman stylistic details, and sometimes associating him with heroes who unified the Mediterranean.
-The worship of Hercules was also very popular in Rome.
-Heracles was the twin son born to Alcmene, wife of the Theban general Amphitryon, after Zeus seduced her.
-Thus, he was both the great-grandson of Perseus and his half-brother.
-Being half-human and half-god, he learned various martial arts and skills from renowned masters from a young age, becoming a powerful strongman known for his bravery in battle.
-Heracles possessed not only extraordinary strength, courage, wisdom, skills, and techniques but also exhibited both masculine and feminine characteristics in his personality.
-Reverse: Athena: Goddess of wisdom, strategy, and crafts in ancient Greek mythology, later merged with the Roman goddess Minerva.
-Athena was considered the patron deity of various Greek cities, especially Athens, from which her name likely originated.
-The Parthenon on the Acropolis of Athens was built in her honor.
-Her main symbols include the owl, olive tree, snake, and the aegis with a Gorgon's head.
-In art, she is typically depicted wearing a helmet and holding a spear.
-From her origin as a palace goddess in the Aegean, Athena maintained a close connection with the city.
-Athena was known as "Πολιάς" ("Guardian of the City") and "πολιοῦχος" ("Holder of the City," from πόλις "city" + ἔχω "to have").
-Her temples were usually situated atop the fortified acropolis at the city center.
-The Parthenon on the Acropolis and many other temples and monuments were dedicated to her.
-As the patron goddess of crafts and weaving, Athena was known as Ergane.
+๐Ÿ“ Please message us for product details before purchasing โ€“ there might be a delightful surprise! ๐Ÿ˜‰๐Ÿ˜˜ ๐ŸŒŸ This item is made to order after you've selected your coin.
+The key design feature of this piece is the central coin, which can spin.
+Spinning coins symbolize prosperity.
+The symbolism of this ancient coin: Obverse: Hercules (The God of Strength).
+In Greek mythology, Heracles (แผฉฯฮฑฮบฮปแฟ†ฯ‚, derived from Hฤ“ra "Hera" and kleos "glory," meaning "the glory of Hera") was a demigod hero and ancestor of the Heracleidae.
+He is equivalent to the Roman hero Hercules.
+Roman emperors like Commodus and Maximian often identified themselves with him.
+The Romans largely adopted the Greek accounts of Hercules's life and deeds, occasionally adding Roman-specific details and sometimes linking him with heroes who unified the Mediterranean.
+Hercules was also widely venerated in Rome.
+Hercules was the twin son of Zeus and Alcmene, born alongside Iphicles after Zeus seduced Alcmene, the wife of Amphitryon.
+Thus, he was both the great-grandson and half-brother of Perseus.
+As a demigod, he learned various martial arts and skills from renowned teachers from a young age, becoming a powerful warrior.
+Hercules possessed not only extraordinary strength, courage, wisdom, skills, and abilities but also exhibited both masculine and feminine traits in his character.
+Reverse: Athena.
+The Greek goddess of wisdom, strategy, and crafts, later merged with the Roman goddess Minerva.
+Athena was considered the patron deity of various Greek cities, most notably Athens, from which she likely derived her name.
+The Parthenon on the Acropolis was built in her honor.
+Her principal symbols include the owl, olive tree, snake, and gorgoneion (a protective amulet often depicted with a fearsome face).
+In art, she is typically portrayed wearing a helmet and carrying a spear.
+From her origins as a Minoan palace goddess, Athena had a close association with the city.
+She was known as "Polias" (Guardian of the City) and "Poliouchos" (City-Holder, from polis "city" + echo "to have"), and her temples were usually situated atop the fortified acropolis at the city's center.
+The Parthenon on the Acropolis and numerous other temples and monuments were dedicated to her.
+As the patron of crafts and weaving, Athena was called Ergane.
 She was also a warrior goddess, believed to lead soldiers into battle as Athena Promachos.
-Her main festival in Athens was the Panathenaea, celebrated in the month of Hekatombaion in midsummer, and it was the most important festival in the Athenian calendar.
-In Greek mythology, Athena was believed to have been born from the forehead of Zeus; in some versions of the story, Athena had no mother.
-In other accounts, such as Hesiod's "Theogony," Zeus swallowed his wife Metis while she was pregnant with Athena.
+Her main festival in Athens was the Panathenaia, celebrated in the midsummer month of Hekatombaion, the most important festival in the Athenian calendar.
+In Greek mythology, Athena is said to have been born from the forehead of Zeus.
+In some versions, Athena had no mother.
+In others, such as Hesiod's Theogony, Zeus swallowed his wife Metis, who was pregnant with Athena.
 In this version, Athena was first born within Zeus and then escaped from his body through his forehead.
-In the myth detailing the founding of Athens, Athena defeated Poseidon in a contest for control of the city by creating the first olive tree.
-She was known as Athena Parthenos, meaning "Virgin Athena," but in an ancient Athenian myth, Hephaestus attempted to pursue her unsuccessfully, resulting in Gaia giving birth to Erichthonius, an important founding hero of Athens.
-Athena is the patron of heroic endeavors.
-She is believed to have assisted heroes such as Perseus, Heracles, Bellerophon, and Jason.
-Along with Aphrodite and Hera, Athena was one of the three goddesses whose dispute led to the beginning of the Trojan War.
-You can choose your own ancient coin to custom-make pendants, bracelets, earrings, brooches, etc. Message us to chat and discuss!
-Ancient coin jewelry is suitable for men, women, young, and old, making it an excellent investment!
-Ancient coins have a history of over three thousand years, so they will never go out of style.
-When ancient coins with red earth crusts meet today's metalworking techniques, transforming into bracelets, earrings, pendants, rings...
-Suddenly, they possess a magical effect.
-Ancient Roman bronze coins turn a peacock blue-green.
-Ancient Greek silver coins develop steel-gray rust spots.
-Ancient imperial gold coins still gleam with golden radiance.
-Even the smallest item that has survived for over 3000 years must possess something extraordinary.
-Archaeologists and auction house experts call ancient coins "Gemme Nummarie" – ancient coins are as valuable as gemstones, or even rarer.
-The exquisite interpretation of ancient coins lies in the perfect fusion of practical and artistic value.
-Especially when set with magnificent gemstones, the historical and artistic appreciation value of ancient coins is elevated to new levels in the eyes of modern people.
+In myths recounting the founding of Athens, Athena won a contest for control of the city against Poseidon by creating the first olive tree.
+She is known as Athena Parthenos, meaning "Virgin Athena."
+However, in an ancient Athenian myth, Hephaestus attempted to pursue her unsuccessfully, leading Gaia to give birth to Erichthonius, an important founding hero of Athens.
+Athena is the patron of heroic endeavors and is believed to have aided heroes like Perseus, Hercules, Bellerophon, and Jason.
+Along with Aphrodite and Hera, Athena was one of the three goddesses whose dispute led to the start of the Trojan War.
+You can select your own ancient coin to custom-make pendants, bracelets, earrings, brooches, and more.
+Message us to chat and discuss!
+Jewelry made with ancient coins is suitable for men, women, young, and old โ€“ a truly excellent investment!
+Ancient coins have a history of over three thousand years, so they never go out of style.
+When ancient coins, bearing the patina of time, meet modern goldsmithing techniques to become bracelets, earrings, pendants, rings...
+Suddenly, they possess a magical allure.
+Ancient Roman bronze coins transform into iridescent peacock blues.
+Ancient Greek silver coins develop steely-grey patina.
+Imperial gold coins still gleam with their original radiance.
+Even the smallest object that has endured for over 3,000 years must possess something extraordinary.
+Archaeologists and auction house experts call ancient coins "Gemme Nummarie" โ€“ ancient coins are as valuable as gemstones, sometimes even rarer.
+They are a perfect embodiment of utility and artistry.
+Especially when set with precious stones, the historical and artistic value of ancient coins is elevated to new dimensions for modern appreciation.
 Romantic, harmonious, and imbued with the profound weight of ancient history.

 Product Details